Gottscheerish: Present situation

 According to the UNESCO, Gottscheerish is a "critically endangered language".
 The majority of its speakers live in the U.S., with a significant community in Queens, New York City.
 Most of them are of the oldest generation, who spent their childhood in Gottschee County.
-There are speakers in Canada, Austria and Germany as well, but just as in the U.S. they have hardly any opportunity to practice it.
+There are speakers in Canada, Austria and Germany as well; just as in the U.S., these populations have hardly any opportunity to practice it.
 Everyday language in the family and elsewhere is English and German or the local dialect, respectively.